NCERT Solutions for Class 11 Biology Chapter 16 Excretory Products and Their Elimination

 Answer: The countercurrent mechanism plays a crucial role in the concentration of urine and water conservation.

-• The Loop of Henle removes NaCl (ascending limb) and urea (collecting duct), while the vasa recta keep this gradient maintained by the countercurrent exchange.
+• The Loop of Henle removes NaCl (ascending limb) while urea recycling from the collecting duct also contributes.
+The vasa recta preserves this gradient by countercurrent exchange.

 counter current mechanism